Q. My canopy is almost 24 ft. long. Should I buy a Standard 4 System or a Large 6 System?

 A. The magnet and staff are clamped to the fabric with the plate below the fabric.
 Together they all move slightly with the wind but there is no friction because they do not move separately from each other.
-In eleven years there has never been a single complaint related to wear of the canopy fabric.
-At the end of the season you will see an impression in the fabric but no wear.
+In the sixteen years that Seagull Stopper has been in use there has never been a complaint related to wear of the canopy fabric.
+At the end of the season you will see and impression in the fabric but no wear.

 Q. Where can I buy replacement string?

-A. The string is #18 Braided Nylon Masons Twine.
-It is available at most hardware stores and home improvement centers.
+A. The string is #18 Braided Nylon Mason's Twine.
+It is available at most hardware stores and home centers.

 Q. When I install Seagull Stopper how do I reach the corners of my canopy that are not next to my dock?